 Recognizing the popularity of this booming farm town, several other Phoenix restaurant groups have expanded to Gilbert’s Heritage District.
 Postino East, Joyride Taco House, Zinburger and breakfast chain Snooze Eatery all sit along an easily walkable few blocks.

 #3 Craft Beer in Gilbert

-Of course we need to find the beer in this hopping town.
+We need to find the beer in this hopping town.
 Back in Agritopia, you will find 12 West Brewing Co.
 12 West Brewing Co is a brewery dedicated to creating the beer the neighbors love.
 Its taplist is IPA heavy but they do keep a few taps open for some fun and funk.
 With beer names like Hazy Cat Lady, of course it is going to be FUN.

-If you can pull yourself away from the relaxed and neighborly Barnone, our next stop is 4 miles west on Ray Rd.
+If you can pull yourself away from the relaxed and neighborly Agritopia, our next stop is 4 miles west on Ray Rd.
 Flying Basset Brewing is a more typical brewpub, serving a good selection of traditional beer and delicious beer-inspired food.
 The beer at Flying Basset Brewing is high-quality and a good selection, however, the real treat is how they use their beer in food and cocktails.
 The beertender had a lovely list of innovative beer cocktails and Joe, the chef, turned their Copper Ale into amazing culinary treats

 #4 Stylish Shopping